-H. DFAD Deployment
+DFAD Deployment

-- 24. ACTION NEEDED: Provide advice to WCPFC23 on the effectiveness of the limit on the number of dFADs deployed as set in paragraph [21] of the CMM 2023-01 (paragraph 53b, WCPFC20 Outcomes Document) - 25.
+- 25. ACTION NEEDED: Provide advice to WCPFC23 on the effectiveness of the limit on the number of dFADs deployed as set in paragraph [21] of the CMM 2023-01 (paragraph 53b, WCPFC20 Outcomes Document). - 26.
 Below are key points from SC19: - a) SC19 noted that, based on the information available, no vessel monitored more than 350 active buoys per day (the current buoy number limit under CMM 2021-01), with 90% of the vessels monitoring less than 130 buoys per day.
 It was noted these results were limited to the fleets that have provided tracking information since January 2023 and some differences for at least one fleet have been noted.
-SC19 recommended that the FADMO IWG and TCC further discuss the active FAD buoy limit and provide advice to TTMW4 and the Commission on this limit. - b) SC19 recommended that options should be developed by the FADMO IWG and TCC for reporting the number of active buoys per vessel (paragraph 21 of CMM 2021-01); and to develop processes to i) report the number of dFADs and buoys deployed and retrieved per year; ii) report lost and abandoned dFAD including reasons for lost and abandonment; and iii) to eventually abandon and deactivate buoy communication (paragraph 22 of CMM 2021-01). - c) SC19 supported the Pacific-wide collaboration on dFAD research, in particular on harmonising data collection processes, increasing non-confidential data exchanges and collaborating on data analyses. - 26.
-CMM 2023-01 paragraph 22(3) "The FADMO IWG may consider any information provided by CCMs on their implementation of paragraph 22(1) to enable the development of recommendations to TCC and the Commission on lost, abandoned, or stranded dFADs in 2025." - 27.
+SC19 recommended that the FADMO IWG and TCC further discuss the active FAD buoy limit and provide advice to TTMW4 and the Commission on this limit. - b) SC19 recommended that options should be developed by the FADMO IWG and TCC for reporting the number of active buoys per vessel (paragraph 21 of CMM 2021-01); and to develop processes to i) report the number of dFADs and buoys deployed and retrieved per year; ii) report lost and abandoned dFAD including reasons for lost and abandonment; and iii) to eventually abandon and deactivate buoy communication (paragraph 22 of CMM 2021-01). - c) SC19 supported the Pacific-wide collaboration on dFAD research, in particular on harmonising data collection processes, increasing non-confidential data exchanges and collaborating on data analyses. - 27.
+CMM 2023-01 paragraph 22(3) "The FADMO IWG may consider any information provided by CCMs on their implementation of paragraph 22(1) to enable the development of recommendations to TCC and the Commission on lost, abandoned, or stranded dFADs in 2025." - 28.
 It would be reasonable to delay this discussion until next year and focus on other agenda items that the Commission needs to act on at WCPFC21.

-I. Recommendations
+Recommendations

-28. It is acknowledged that these topics being discussed by the FADMO-IWG are technical, complex, and interconnected which needs further consideration by the IWG.
-TCC20 is requested to provide

-- suggestions on how the FADMO-IWG could efficiently progress its work on i) Satellite Buoy Data Transmission Requirements; ii) FAD Recovery Programs/Strategies; iii) FAD logbook; iv) Biodegradable FADs; and v) DFAD Deployment. - 29.
-Noting that the FADMO-IWG work plan for 2024-2026 identified having a physical meeting on September 2024 and/or September 2025 but mindful that there was no funding for this year, it may be worth considering that TCC20supports a physical meeting of the FADMO-IWG in 2025 to be endorsed and funded by the Commission, back-to-back with TCC to reduce meeting cost.
+- 29. Given the technical and interconnected nature of the topics discussed by the FADMO-IWG, further consideration is needed.
+WCPFC21 is requested to give guidance in prioritizing these key issues and provide suggestions on how the IWG can efficiently advance its work on i) Satellite Buoy Data Transmission Requirements, ii) FAD Recovery Programs/Strategies, iii) FAD logbooks, iv) Biodegradable FADs, and v) DFAD Deployment. - 30.
+The FADMO-IWG work plan for 2024-2026 (Annex 2) includes a physical meeting in September 2024 and/or 2025, but due to the lack of funding this year, WCPFC21 is requested to support and fund a physical meeting of the IWG in 2025, held back-to-back with the TCC meeting to optimize resources and reduce meeting costs.